shreya-shinge/apnacollege/README.md

 # apnacollege
-This is my first github project
+This is my first git repository